dankmeme01/globed/server/game/protocol.md

 ### Secret key

 Secret key is a simple signed 32-bit integer that is randomly generated every game startup, and it stays the same until you restart.
-It is sent with every single packet, and is made to make it harder to impersonate a player, though it's not impossible.
+It is sent with every single packet, and is made to make it harder to impersonate a player, though it's not impossible if they connect before you.

 ### Pings